mozilla/areweslimyet/html/faq.md

 ## What is this site?

-''Are We Slim Yet?'' is brought to you by Mozilla's [MemShrink][] team.
-We're tasked with monitoring and reducing Firefox's memory usage.
+''Are We Slim Yet?'' is brought to you by John Schoenick of Mozilla's [MemShrink][] team.
+The MemShrink team was formed in June 2011, and is tasked with monitoring and reducing Firefox's memory usage.

 Source for ''Are We Slim Yet?'' and its benchmarks is available on [Github][awsy-github].